fazlulkarimweb/string-sanitizer/readme.md

 string.removeUnderscore("@ab__cd ef_gh_"); // @abcd efgh
 ```

-## Santization Use Case
+**✅ Screenshot**

 ![string-sanitizer](https://i.ibb.co/y44bXBb/Screenshot-275.png)

+# Validation 👀👀👀
-## Validation (Added in version 2.00)
+**Added in version 2.0.0**

 Most of the time we have to validate email, password and username in our codebase.
-So string sanitizer starts offering validation.
+So string sanitizer starts offering validation along with sanitization.
 You pass your user generated email, username or password in this method.
-If it passed the checking, it will return the string as it is.
-If it doesn't pass the filtering, it will return false.
+If it passes the filter, it will return the string as it is.
+If it doesn't pass the filter, it will return false.

- if you pass your email, username or password.

-### Email Validation
+## Email Validation ✅

 ```js
 var string = require("string-sanitizer");